SummaryRead the full fact sheet

 The term ‘nut allergy’ can be confusing, because we tend to use it to describe an allergic reaction to the fruit of unrelated plants such as peanuts, seeds and nuts that grow on trees.
 Peanuts are related to chickpeas and peas, whereas tree nuts include almonds, cashews, macadamia nuts and walnuts.
 Seeds include sesame seeds, sunflower seeds and coconuts.

-Symptoms of peanut, tree nut or seed allergies vary and range from milder reactions to a severe allergic reaction (anaphylaxis).
-The most common symptom of a nut allergy is raised red bumps of skin (hives) and other allergic symptoms such as runny nose, cramps, nausea or vomiting.
+Symptoms of peanut, tree nut or seed allergies vary and range from milder reactions to anaphylaxis, a severe allergic reaction.
+Symptoms of nut allergy include raised red bumps on the skin (hives), runny nose, cramps, nausea or vomiting.
 The best way to manage peanut, tree nut and seed allergies is to avoid all products containing these foods.

 Symptoms of nut allergies

 Each person’s immune system is different and peanut, tree nut and seed allergies can cause diverse signs and symptoms, ranging from mild to severe.
 Many food allergies do not cause severe symptoms, but they can be life threatening in some people and should be taken seriously.

 Some people have negative or adverse reactions to food (such as headache or bloating) that are not caused by allergies.
 These can be caused by factors such as food poisoning, toxic reactions or food sensitivities (intolerance).
 Although these are not allergic reactions, they are often mistaken for allergies.

 Mild allergic symptoms that can occur before a severe allergic reaction include:

 - raised red bumps on the skin – hives (urticaria)

 - itchy skin and rash

 - tightening of the throat